scalanlp/nak/README.md

 # Nak

 Nak is a Scala/Java library for machine learning and related tasks, with a focus on having an easy to use API for some standard algorithms.
-It is formed from [Breeze](https://github.com/scalanlp/breeze), [Liblinear Java](http://liblinear.bwaldvogel.de/), [the OpenNLP Maxent package](http://opennlp.apache.org/) and [Scalabha](https://github.com/utcompling/Scalabha).
+It is formed from [Breeze](https://github.com/scalanlp/breeze), [Liblinear Java](http://liblinear.bwaldvogel.de/), and [Scalabha](https://github.com/utcompling/Scalabha).
 It is currently undergoing a pretty massive evolution, so be prepared for quite big changes in the API for this and probably several future versions.

 We'd love to have some more contributors: if you are interested in helping out, please see [the #helpwanted issues](https://github.com/scalanlp/nak/issues/search?q=%23helpwanted) or suggest your own ideas.